 One gallon of heating oil produces over 130,000 BTUs (British thermal units, the standard measure for home heating), whereas one thermo unit of natural gas produces just over 100,000 BTUs, meaning it takes natural gas longer to heat the same amount of space.

 Heating oil is a better value than natural gas.
 The U.S. Department of Energy reports that heating oil has cost less than natural gas in Connecticut for 24 of the past 32 years, on a BTU-for-BTU basis.
 Furthermore, the U.S. has surpassed Russia and Saudi Arabia to become the world's largest oil producer.
 Bigger supply means slower demand and slower demand means lower costs.
-According to one forecast published by Kiplinger, "New sources of supply and slowing demand will combine to push oil prices down 20% to 30% by 2016."
+According to one forecast published by Kiplinger, "New sources of supply and slowing demand will combine to push oil prices down 20 percent to 30 percent by 2016."

 Natural Gas customers may have briefly enjoyed lower prices in recent years, but heating oil, which has historically been less expensive for Connecticut homeowners, is currently regaining its cost advantage across the state.
-Connecticut's utilities are now hitting homeowners who wish to switch to natural gas heat with a 10%-30% surcharge if their homes aren't located along an existing pipeline.
+Connecticut's utilities are now hitting homeowners who wish to switch to natural gas heat with a 10 percent - 30 percent surcharge if their homes aren't located along an existing pipeline.
 Indeed, many homes aren't, and when these surcharges are factored in, payback on a natural gas conversion could take well over 20 years.

 Natural gas prices are expected to continue rising due to increasing demand for power generation, increases in natural gas exports, and an inadequate and leaking infrastructure.
 Meanwhile, heating oil prices, now at a six-year low, continue to fall due to increasing domestic production.

 While the natural gas industry has been creating new environmental risks, our industry has been improving the environmental profile of heating oil.
-Today, heating oil burns 99.9% clean, as measured by the combustion residue left behind after burning 1,000 gallons of the fuel.
+Today, heating oil burns 99.9 percent clean, as measured by the combustion residue left behind after burning 1,000 gallons of the fuel.
 That residue amounts to just seven ounces from burning 7,100 pounds of fuel, according to the National Oilheat Research Alliance.
 Before 1970, a heating oil burner typically created 10 pounds of residue.
-That's a 95% improvement.
+That's a 95 percent improvement.

 If climate change concerns you and you want to do your part to help the Earth, you're using the right fuel in heating oil.
 Heating oil dealers are enthusiastically embracing a fuel reformulation that will make heating oil one of the cleanest fuels on the market.
 Heating oil is also being blended with renewable biofuel to create Bioheat® Fuel - a blend that can outperform natural gas on emissions reduction.
-To be specific, first generation B5 Bioheat® Fuel (5% biofuel content) has the same carbon footprint as natural gas.
+To be specific, first generation B5 Bioheat® Fuel (5 percent biofuel content) has the same carbon footprint as natural gas.
 Tomorrow's ultra-low sulfur B20 oil will have the lowest carbon footprint of any heating fuel.
-At this rate, heating oil's carbon footprint will be reduced by over 20% by 2020, by over 40% by 2030, and could reach absolute zero by 2040.
+At this rate, heating oil's carbon footprint will be reduced by over 20 percent by 2020, by over 40 percent by 2030, and could reach absolute zero by 2040.

 If you can't see pollution, is it really there?
 The natural gas industry is a prolific polluter, but it counts on the invisibility of natural gas to avoid public scrutiny.